WHO WE ARE

-ARTS RELEASE is a collective of creative arts specialists who love Jesus and people of other cultures.
+Arts Release is a collective of creative arts specialists who love Jesus and people of other cultures.
 We enjoy expressing God’s love through various art forms.
 Some of us have professional arts training and others have picked up skills on the way.
 Some of us are full-time, others part-time.
-We are currently based in England, France and Germany.
+We are currently based in England, France, Germany, Spain and Singapore.

-ARTS RELEASE is the new name for ‘Resonance’, the cross-cultural arts ministry of WEC International.
-WEC is committed to crossing cultures to make disciples, starting churches where there are none or few, and praying to see Jesus known, loved and worshipped.
+Arts Release is the new name for ‘Resonance’, the cross-cultural arts ministry of WEC International.
+WEC is committed to crossing cultures to make disciples, starting churches where there are few, and praying to see Jesus known, loved and worshiped.

 Meet the leaders